PyLink/PyLink/docs/advanced-relay-config.md

 ### Custom Clientbot Styles

 Custom Clientbot styles can be applied for any of Clientbot's supported events, by defining keys in the format `relay::clientbot_styles::<event name>`.
-See below for a list of supported events and their default values (as of 1.3-beta1).
+See below for a list of supported events and their default values (as of 1.3.0).

+A common use case for this feature is to turn off or adjust colors/formatting; this is explicitly documented [below](#disabling-colorscontrol-codes).

 These options take template strings as documented here: https://docs.python.org/3/library/string.html#template-strings.
 Supported substitution values differ by event, but usually include the [hook values for each](technical/hooks-reference.md#irc-command-hooks), *plus* the following: